7 sponsorship letter templates and how to write your own

 As a general rule of thumb, you may want to send a follow-up if you haven’t heard anything after a week or two.
 Giving the potential sponsor a call can also get you in touch more quickly.

-If you do get a sponsor agreement as a result of your letters, show appreciation for your donors’ support, both immediately and after your event or receiving their donations.
+If you do get a sponsor agreement as a result of your letters, show appreciation for your donors’ support, both during and immediately after your event or after receiving their donations.
 Gratitude demonstrates your commitment to the partnership between your organization and your sponsor, encouraging ongoing support.

 How do you convince a sponsor to sponsor you?